maanas-talwar/PyWash/README.md

   - `AR` - Adress register - 12bit
   - `INPR` - Input Register - 8bit
   - `OUTR` - Output Register - 8bit
+  - `IR` - Instruction Register - 16bit
-  - `SR` - Status register - 8bit (extra bits provided for future changes in functionality)
+  - `SR` - Status register - 8bit
      <img src = "https://github.com/TheGupta2012/CAOproject/blob/main/READMEdata/status_register.JPG" width = 400px>

 - **Instruction Set** : The instructions are based on the _Single Address Instruction_ format and has the accumulator as the general purpose register.
 X referred to in the instructions is either a memory location or a symbolic address present as a label in the program.